ArifMariem/FinancialDocOCR/README.md

 ## Data Storage
 Verified financial data is stored in MongoDB, facilitating easy access and retrieval.
+## Deployment:

+The application is deployed using FastAPI, a modern, fast web framework for building APIs with Python.
+The deployment process involves the following steps:

+1. FastAPI Integration: The application is developed using FastAPI to create a robust and efficient API that serves as the backend for the OCR-based financial data extraction.
+2. Asynchronous Programming for Real-Time Updates: These techniques are employed to enhance the user experience by providing real-time updates on processing progress.
+This allows users to track the status of document processing as OCR runs in the background.

+3. Concurrent Error Detection and Correction: The system is designed to detect and correct errors concurrently with the OCR process.
+This ensures a proactive approach to handling errors in real-time, improving the overall accuracy and reliability of the financial data extraction.

+2. Visual Studio Code Integration: Visual Studio Code (VSCode) is the chosen Integrated Development Environment (IDE) for both development and deployment.
+VSCode's rich set of extensions and integrated terminal make it seamless to manage the codebase and deploy the FastAPI application.

 ## Dependencies
 - Python 3.9.13